Play & Learn

 Health check is in order

-Your OB-Gyne will likely prescribe some vitamins and minerals, including folic acid and iron supplements.
+Your OB-Gyne will likely prescribe some vitamins and minerals, including and iron supplements.
 The World Health Organization (WHO) is recommending the use of daily oral iron and folic acid supplementation with 30 mg to 60 mg of elemental iron and 400 g (0.4 mg) of folic acid to prevent maternal anemia, puerperal sepsis, low birth weight, and preterm birth.

 Your health specialist will also check if you have essential jabs, and what other safe vaccines can be given you during your pregnancy.
 You should also share with your doctor any information about your allergies.